bugzilla/bugzilla/docs/en/rst/administering/categorization.rst

 Basic Product/Group Restriction
 -------------------------------

 Suppose there is a product called "Bar".
-The
-"Bar" product can only have bugs entered against it by users in the group "Foo".
-Additionally, bugs filed against product "Bar" must stay restricted to users in "Foo" at all times.
-Furthermore, only members of group "Foo" can edit bugs filed against product "Bar", even if other users could see the bug.
-This arrangement would achieved by the
+You would like to make it so that only users in the group "Foo" can enter bugs in the "Bar" product.
+Additionally, bugs filed in product "Bar" must be visible only to users in "Foo" (plus, by default, the reporter, assignee and CC list of each bug) at all times.
+Furthermore, only members of group "Foo" should be able to edit bugs filed against product "Bar", even if other users could see the bug.
+This arrangement would achieved by the following:
-following:

 ::